repeaterjs/repeater/README.md

 - `Symbol.asyncIterator`
 - `WeakMap`

 In addition, repeaters are most useful when used via `async/await` and `for await…of` statements.
-You can compile your code with babel or typescript to support enviroments which lack these syntax features.
+You can compile your code with babel or typescript to support environments which lack these syntax features.

 ## Examples